Guatemala Entry Requirements

 Valid Passport

-Must be valid for at least 6 months from entry date
+Must be valid for 6+ months beyond entry date.
+Check expiration before travel.

 Tourist Card